on orders of $85 or more

 - Fairbairn.
 Fairbain's book of Crests of the Families of Great Britain and Ireland, 4th Edition 2 volumes in one.
 Baltimore: Heraldic Book Company, 1968.
 Print.

 The Maher Family Crest was acquired from the Houseofnames.com archives.
 The Maher Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 10 December 2013 at 15:11.
+This page was last modified on 26 July 2016 at 11:56.